 📍 2 Circular Rd, Singapore 049358

-Located off Palawan Beach on Sentosa Island, it features two viewing platform towers with iconic views of the South China Sea.
+Located off Palawan Beach on Sentosa Island, this secret place features two viewing platform towers with iconic views of the South China Sea.
 Additionally, it is only accessible via suspension bridge.
-Likewise, it’s one of the most instagrammable places in Singapore.
+Plus, it’s one of the most instagrammable places to discover in Singapore.

 📍Palawan Beach, Sentosa Island, Singapore